junhyungparker/OSS21-1_FinalProject/README.md

 ### How do I get started?
 ##### + To get started, you need to install some packages with the following commands:
     1. Python
-        - sudo apt-get update
         - sudo apt-get install python3
     2. Selenium
         - sudo pip3 install selenium
     3. Chrome Driver
         - sudo apt-get install chromium-chromedriver
-        - To check the path for the chrom driver:
+        - To check the path for the chrome driver:
             - dpkg -L chromium-chromedriver

-### My Contribution:
+### Information:
-    +
+##### + BeautifulSoup does not work because the HISNet website is coded with HTML along with JavaScript, so a heavier program is needed - Selenium.
+Moreover, the menu text is within another HTML other than the main HTML, so the code "search = driver.find_element_by_xpath("/html/frameset/frame[1]")" is needed to switch from the larger frame of HTML to the HTML frame where the menu text resides in.

 ### For further help, contact:
     ##21700303@handong.edu
 ### Instruction Video: